7Solomon/Statik/README.md

 ## Overview

 Statik provides a complete workflow for structural analysis, from model creation to kinematic and static analysis.
-The application features a canvas-based editor with tooling for nodes, members, supports, hinges, and loads.
+The application features a canvas-based editor with tooling for nodes, members, supports, hinges, loads, and rigid plate elements (Scheiben).

 ---